labordynamicsinstitute/ldilab-manual/_sources/30-jira-prepare-publication.md

 ```

 ```
 Revisions requested.
-Details in the full report, which you will receive via ScholarOne shortly.
+Details in the full report, which you will receive via ScholarOne in 1-2 business days.

 > [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.
 ```